 as the stranger walked out the door and headed north up the road towards the north gate Gertrude stared out one of the window panes. she started to get scared for the man before the conversation ended it just hadnt really sank in. could he be the fabled mute minstrel? no…could he?

 “I am sorry but I couldn’t let the people of krayton glimpse you.
 We would have had trouble and you know it.
-I barely made it out without someone noticing my guitar.
+I barely made it out without someone noticing my lute.
 How would they react to the mute minstrel and a pollywog?” the minstrel said with a serious stare.

 “whatever frog.”, he said.